exchangegroup/teg-ng-on-enter/README.md

 ## Note

 After running the code the input looses focus.
 This is needed to hide virtual keyboard.
-Input will not loose focus if the code evaluates to false.
+If you do not want input to loose focuse - the code should evaluate to `false`.